-However, with 63 national parks, it can be a bit of a challenge to narrow down the best parks to visit.
+However, with 63 national parks, it can be a bit of a challenge to narrow down the best parks to visit in the summertime.

 To help you plan your warm-weather getaway, here is my list of the best national parks to explore for a summer family vacation.

 Glacier Lake, Glacier National Park

 This is hands-down one of the best national parks to visit in the summer.
 During most of the year, large portions of Glacier are inaccessible to cars because of the huge amounts of snow it receives.

 However, once July and August roll around, the park can be easily accessed, giving you a chance to see some of the most beautiful mountain scenery in the entire United States.